multiversx/mx-presentations-sfbw-2019/README.md

 ![](images/012_deploy_2.png)

-3. Inspect the address of the SmartContract (this is not the address of the Owner account).
-We will need it soon.
+3. Inspect the address of the SmartContract (this is **not** the same address as the Owner account).

 ![](images/012_deploy_3.png)